Skip to content

 No Blocking

-This is the most critical restriction: you cannot wait inside an ISR.
-Any operation that might cause blocking is strictly forbidden:
+This is the most critical limitation: You cannot wait in an ISR.
+Any operation that might cause blocking is forbidden:

-• new/malloc - might trigger memory allocation, might block
+• new/malloc - May trigger memory allocation, may block

-The longer an ISR takes to execute, the worse the system's responsiveness becomes, and it might even cause other interrupts to be missed.
-Good practices include:
+The longer an ISR runs, the worse the system's responsiveness, potentially even causing other interrupts to be lost.
+Good practice dictates:

 • Leave complex processing to the main thread

-• Use a queue to pass data to the main thread
+• Use queues to pass data to the main thread

-Based on the characteristics above, here are the things you must absolutely never do inside an ISR:
+Based on these characteristics, here are things you must absolutely never do in an ISR:

 cpp